- 中文 (简体): 此页面未翻译成中文

 What Data is Exported

-The data export includes the following data fields:
+The event data export includes the following data fields

 name | type | description |